Zinbo/software-dev-repository/content/posts/SoftwarePrinciples/index.md

 This is a benefit of splitting out your layers into mavem modules?
 You could change the underlying maven moduole, without recompiling everything.

-# Design Patterns

-Design pattersn are categorised into: creational, behavourial, and structural.

-## Creational

-### Singleton
-ensures that at most one instance of a class exists at any given time.

-Singletons are also sometimes used as a substitute for global variables, but this doesn’t avoid any of the global state problems that plague global variables, so many people consider this use an anti-pattern.

-Singletons are bettern than a set of static methods because:
-- Inheritance and interfaces: Singletons are objects, they can inherit from base classes and implement interfaces.
-- Possible Multiplicity: You can change your mind and create multiple objects without chaing a lot of code.
-- Dynamic binding: The actual class used to create the singleton can be determined at run time, not at compile time.

-Disadvantages:
-- testing, hard coded in to classes
-- Methods must be synchronised in multithreaded environments, slowing access to the singleton's state.
-- may slow down the application's startup time as it initialisations, and may hold onto resources longer than necessary.

-### Builder
-Creates objects in a stepwise manner without knowing or caring how those objects are constructed.
-Instead of constructing an object directly (or via a factory), you instantiate a Builder and let it create the object on your behalf.
-Builders are particularly useful for initializing objects that require multiple constructor parameters, especially parameters of the same or similar types.

-Not only is the object initialization much clearer and easier to understand, but initialization parameters can be easily added and removed.
-Certain parameters can be mandatory, and the others can be made optional with default values.

-Simpler initialization is one use for builders.
-Sometimes it’s also useful to create a hierarchy of builders.
-At the top of the hierarchy is an abstract builder class that defines the methods for initializing the different parts of an object.
-Concrete subclasses override these methods to build the object in different ways.
-For example, a generic document builder would expose abstract methods like addHeading and addParagraph, which would be implemented by different subclasses to create HTML documents, PDF documents, and so on.

-Use Builder when objects are complex to construct and are constructed in several steps.
-Otherwise, Abstract Factory may be simpler to use.

-### Factory Method
-A factory method is Technically any method whose primary purpose is to create and return a new object. the factory method pattern applies this concept to a class hierarchy.

-A base class defines a factory method that can be overriden in a subclass, enabling the subclass to determine how a new object is created.

-The base class may or may not provide a default implementation for the method, but it always uses the factory method to create a new object of the required type.

-### In the Observer pattern, what strategies can the subject use to efficiently update its observers?

-A naïve implementation of the Observer pattern can yield poor performance if many objects are observing other objects.
-The most obvious problem is that a subject updates its state too often, causing it to spend most of its time updating its observers.
-This can happen when multiple properties are changed many times in rapid succession in a single code sequence.
-In such situations it may make more sense to briefly turn updates off, make the changes, then turn updates on and send a single update notification to all interested objects.
-Another potential problem relates to how observers determine what has changed.
-In many windowing systems, for example, it’s much more efficient to redraw just the part of the screen that has changed, rather than the entire display.
-To do this properly, the view (the observer) needs to know which part of the model (the subject) has changed.
-Rather than have the observer query the subject to determine what changed, why not have the subject pass the information along as part of the update notification?

-## What is autoboxing?
-Autoboxing = casting a primitive type to a wrapper type. auto-unboxing is the opposite.

 Image by <a href="https://pixabay.com/users/Wounds_and_Cracks-218774/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=3306859">Christos Giakkas</a> from <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=3306859">Pixabay</a>